KnowledgeBaseCompleter/eval-ConvKB/README.md

     new_y_batch = np.append(new_y_batch, [y_batch[i]], axis=0)
 ```

-We also provide the script that training and evaluating ConvKB on FB15k.
+We also provide the script that we used for training and evaluating ConvKB on FB15k.

 #### Our results after fixing the bug